5-Day Hiking Rwenzori Mountains Adventure, Mahoma Trail

 - Restriction No Children Bellow 15 years

-Combine your safari with Rwenzori Mountains, Mahoma Trail Hike.
-This 28km trail takes you as you explore a cross section of Rwenzori Mountains natural heritage.
+Hiking the Mahoma Trail in the Rwenzori Mountains is an incredible active adventure that can be added to your Uganda safari itinerary for intrepid travellers.
+This 28km trail takes you as you explore a cross-section of the Rwenzori Mountains natural heritage.
 The trail is an alternative to longer treks that lead to the peaks of Ibanda and Kilembe.
-This trail you traverse the lower slopes of the mountains finishing at Lake Mahoma where the trail joins the existing ‘Central Circuit’ trail to return to the park gate.
-The entire circuit could be completed in 1-2 nights, or parts of it can be done as a day hike.
+This trail traverses the lower slopes of the mountains finishing at Lake Mahoma where the trail joins the existing ‘Central Circuit’ trail to return to the park gate.

 - Closer look at the Mountains of the Moon